Hultner/safemd/README.md

 - [And the list goes on…](https://www.google.com/search?q=markdown+xss)

 ## Found something?
 I am grateful for all suggestions, improvements and bugfixes.
 Feel free to send a PR or create a GitHub Issue for anything that isn't sensitive and urgent.
+Additional tests trying to break the security is especially appriciated.

 I'm on [keybase](https://keybase.io/encrypt#hultner) for encrypted communication.
 Send an email to security on my own domain hultner.se.
 Be aware, I discard any